IsaacRe/vllm-kvcompress/vllm/kvcompress/README.md

 Use evicted_kv_count in _schedule_compression()
 Use stable=True during sort()
 Get eviction test passing for even_layer_evict and protected_window > 0
+Remove arguments from LLM config that are now passed in SampleParams

 ### Potential Problem Code